FBI search of Mar-a-Lago: White House

 The White House said that President Biden and White House officials were not aware of the search until it was reported on the news.
-Press Secretary Karine Jean-Pierre said "those investigations should be free from political influence" and did not comment on the search itself except that the independent Department of Justice was carrying out the investigation.
+Press Secretary Karine Jean-Pierre said "those investigations should be free from political influence" and did not comment on the search itself except that the Department of Justice was carrying out the investigation.

 On August 17, the White House, in a statement to CNN, condemned calls from some members of the Republican Party to "defund the FBI".

 White House officials were privately concerned over the classified material stored in Mar-a-Lago, including whether it could put at risk the sources and methods of the US intelligence community.
 On August 26, Biden mocked Trump for saying he had declassified all of the material he took with him to Mar-a-Lago and said he would let the DOJ make a determination on the risk to national security.

 In another speech on August 30, Biden condemned the threats against law enforcement and calls to defund the FBI as "sickening".
-He criticized Republicans for their hypocrisy in their calls for "riots in the streets" and refusal to condemn the January 6 United States Capitol attack.
+He criticized Republicans for what he claimed was hypocrisy in what he described as their calls for "riots in the streets" and purported refusal to condemn the January 6 United States Capitol attack.

-At the end of the year, Biden's attorneys found classified documents in Biden's former office and in his Delaware home, dating back to when he was vice president in the Obama administration.
+At the end of December 2022, Biden's attorneys found classified documents in Biden's former office and in his Delaware home, dating back to when he was vice president in the Obama administration.
 They surrendered the documents.
 Their discovery was reported in January 2023.